jiunwu/IR2024_Topic6_Short_Term_Rental/README.md

 - Results presentation: results should be presented in a tabular format, so that many results could be seen at the same time.
 Each table cell should contain appropriate information for your project.
 - Filtering:  in  addition  to  being  able  to  search  by  title,  an  user  should  be  able  to  filter  the results based on at least 3 relevant attributes for your project.
 - Results Snippets: present result snippets of each retrieved result (maximum 2-3 lines) in a kind of “Google style”, with query terms highlighted.

+# Complex Features
+- Automatic Recommendation: In addition to the relevant search results pertaining to the user query, the user should also be suggested “similar” products based on, say, category, description,  price  etc.  The  ordering  among  the  recommended  items  is  not  important.
+- User  Relevance  Feedback: after  presenting  the  search  results  to  a  user,  the  user  may provide a positive or negative feedback on the results
+- Results  clustering:  the  system  should  group  results  into  topics.